apache/sling-site/src/main/jbake/content/documentation/bundles/configuration-installer-factory.md

 Since Installer Configuration Factory 1.2.0 ([SLING-7786](https://jira.apache.org/jira/browse/SLING-7786)) you should use the tilde `~` as separator between `<pid>` and `<subname>` instead of the `-` (dash).

+The code for parsing the configuration resources is in [InternalResource#readDictionary](https://github.com/apache/sling-org-apache-sling-installer-core/blob/7b2e4407baa45b79d954dd20c53bb2077c3a5e49/src/main/java/org/apache/sling/installer/core/impl/InternalResource.java#L230).

+The configuration is then applied via [OSGi Configuration Admin Service](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.cm.html#d0e11641)

+# Write Back

 If a configuration is modified, the file installer will write the configuration back to a file to ensure persistence across restarts and to allow to share the configuration update with other instances (if `sling.fileinstall.writeback` is enabled).
 A similar writeback mechanism is supported by the [JCR installer](jcr-installer-provider.html).

-The code for parsing the configuration files is in [InternalResource#readDictionary](https://github.com/apache/sling-org-apache-sling-installer-core/blob/7b2e4407baa45b79d954dd20c53bb2077c3a5e49/src/main/java/org/apache/sling/installer/core/impl/InternalResource.java#L230).
+Consider using the [Web Console Plugin Configuration Printer][1] instead.

-### Merging of Configurations
+# Merging of Configurations

-By default, if multiple configurations for the same PID or factory PID plus subname are found, these configurations are not merged.
+By default, if multiple configurations for the same PID or factory PID plus subname are found, these configurations are not merged but only the one with the highest priority is effective.

-Starting with Installer Configuration Factory 1.4.0, a new framework property has been introduced to enable merging of configurations: `sling.installer.config.mergeSchemes`.
-If this is set, for example to `launchpad` then all configurations from launchpad act as default configurations.
-When now a configuration from a different location - for example the repository is installed - that configuration is first merged with the default configuration.
-Similar, for write back only the properties with different configuration values than the default configuration are written back.
+Starting with Installer Configuration Factory 1.4.0 ([SLING-10538](https://issues.apache.org/jira/browse/SLING-10538)), a new framework property has been introduced to enable merging of configurations: `sling.installer.config.mergeSchemes`.
+If this is set, for example to `launchpad` then all configurations from launchpad (i.e. with a installer resource scheme `launchpad`) act as default configurations.
+When now a configuration from a different location - for example the repository (scheme: `jcrinstall`) is installed - that configuration is first merged with the default configuration.
+Similar, for write back and the [OSGi Installer Configuration Printer Web Console][1] only the properties with different configuration values than the default configuration are written back/exposed.

 Enabling this feature is a change in behaviour and must be used with care.
-Howver, it bridges the current difference between launchpad based Sling applications and feature model based applications.
+However, it bridges the current difference between launchpad based Sling applications and feature model based applications.
 While the feature model usually merges configurations, launchpad based applications do not.
 Enabling the above property closes that gap.

+# Configuration Serialization Formats

+There are multiple file formats supported how a configuration can be passed to the OSGi installer.
+Most formats are binary formats which must be specified as `nt:file` resources in a JCR repository.

 ### Configuration Files (.cfg.json)